 International Society for Technology in Education (ISTE) 2017 Standards for Educators Connection: Leader

-Required Webinars for Advanced Blended Learning
+Showcase Presentation for the Advanced Blended Learning Course

 - Your topic should align with the module for your month (review the syllabus and assignments for the module to help select your topic).